TheRacBW/BAN-SYSTEM-3.0-WEBSITE-CODEX/README.md

 ## Environment Variables

-The `roblox-status` function uses the Roblox Presence API and requires a `.ROBLOSECURITY` cookie for detailed presence information.
+The `roblox-status` function uses the Roblox Presence API via RoProxy and requires a `.ROBLOSECURITY` cookie for detailed presence information.
 The cookie can be provided either via the `ROBLOX_COOKIE` environment variable or stored in the `roblox_settings` table (row with `id` set to `global`).
 If both are present, the table value is used.

 All Roblox API requests are sent with the headers `User-Agent: Roblox/WinInet` and `Referer: https://www.roblox.com/` to mimic the official client.
 Ensure your environment allows these headers to pass through.